MicrosoftDocs/windows-itpro-docs/windows/deploy/resolve-windows-10-upgrade-errors.md

 ### Result codes

 >A result code of **0xC1900101** is generic and indicates that a rollback occurred.
-In most cases, the cause is a driver compatibility issue. <BR>To troubleshoot a failed upgrade that has returned a result code of 0xC1900101, analyze the extend code to determine the Windows Setup phase, and see the [Common error codes](#common-error-codes) section later in this topic.
+In most cases, the cause is a driver compatibility issue. <BR>To troubleshoot a failed upgrade that has returned a result code of 0xC1900101, analyze the extend code to determine the Windows Setup phase, and see the [Other error codes](#other-error-codes) section later in this topic.

 Result codes can be matched to the type of error encountered.
 To match a result code to an error: